fusionlanguage/fut/doc/reference.md

 * return type (or `void` if no return value)
 * method name
 * an exclamation mark (`!`) if the method is a _mutator_ (see below)
-* comma-separated parameter list in parentheses
+* a comma-separated parameter list in parentheses
 * _method body_, unless the method is `abstract`

 Non-static methods have an implicit reference to the object they are working on,